Aurascape Launches the AI Security Platform for the Agentic Enterprise

 The bigger takeaway is that Aurascape now gives organizations a more complete control model for AI.
 Aurascape helps customers secure the AI employees use and the AI developers build on the same platform.
 That means less fragmentation, fewer gaps between controls, and a stronger ability to govern AI from prompt to tool call to execution.
 Instead of stitching together separate products for AI usage control, MCP governance, testing, and runtime defense, security teams can apply one platform across the full AI environment.

 The first wave of AI security was about governing prompts and protecting data.
 The next wave is about governing access, actions, tool use, and trust across agentic systems.
+Cisco’s 2025 AI Readiness Index found that 83% of companies plan to deploy AI agents, yet only 31% say they are fully equipped to control and secure those systems (Cisco, 2025) — and Deloitte’s 2026 State of AI in the Enterprise report found only one in five companies has a mature model for governance of autonomous AI agents (Deloitte, 2026).
 That is the shift Aurascape is built to address.

 Conclusion